How to Study in Pennsylvania for International Students

 Application Procedure to Study in Pennsylvania

 The specific admission process may vary depending on the university.
-The good news is that most institutions in Pennsylvania have online applications available on their websites, like University of Pennsylvania and Carnegie Mellon University.
+The good news is that most institutions in Pennsylvania have online applications available on their websites, like University of Pennsylvania and Pennsylvania State University.
 To help you with this, we also compiled the official websites and admission pages of some of the top institutions in Pennsylvania.

 University of Pennsylvania